CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 **Static:**

   - **PROS**
+    - Faster app start up, as just one executable is loaded into the memory
     - Is part of the main executable and therefore the app cannot crash during launch or runtime due to a missing library.
     - Overall smaller size of the final executable as the unused symbols can be stripped.
     - In terms of call speed, there is no difference between the main executable and the library as the library is part of the main executable.